elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-9331-ratio-and-how-is-it-derived-in-dihybrid-crosses.md

 url: /learn/education-studies/questions/what-is-the-9331-ratio-and-how-is-it-derived-in-dihybrid-crosses
 score: -1.0
 related_article1:
-    id: 167931
+    id: 167921
-    title: What is crossing over and how does it contribute to genetic variation?
+    title: >-
+        How do dominant and recessive alleles affect the phenotype of an organism?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-crossing-over-and-how-does-it-contribute-to-genetic-variation
+    url: /learn/education-studies/questions/how-do-dominant-and-recessive-alleles-affect-the-phenotype-of-an-organism
 related_article2:
-    id: 167920
+    id: 167914
-    title: What is the chromosomal theory of inheritance and how does it relate to Mendel's laws?
+    title: >-
+        What are the main phases of mitosis and what occurs during each phase?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-chromosomal-theory-of-inheritance-and-how-does-it-relate-to-mendels-laws
+    url: /learn/education-studies/questions/what-are-the-main-phases-of-mitosis-and-what-occurs-during-each-phase
 related_article3:
-    id: 167929
+    id: 167918
-    title: What is aneuploidy and how can it lead to genetic disorders?
+    title: >-
+        What is the significance of homologous chromosomes during meiosis?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-aneuploidy-and-how-can-it-lead-to-genetic-disorders
+    url: /learn/education-studies/questions/what-is-the-significance-of-homologous-chromosomes-during-meiosis
 related_article4:
-    id: 167917
+    id: 167924
-    title: How does meiosis contribute to genetic variation?
+    title: >-
+        What is the significance of phenotypic and genotypic ratios in genetic crosses?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-meiosis-contribute-to-genetic-variation
+    url: /learn/education-studies/questions/what-is-the-significance-of-phenotypic-and-genotypic-ratios-in-genetic-crosses
 related_article5:
-    id: 167932
+    id: 167914
-    title: Explain the process of independent assortment and its genetic significance.
+    title: >-
+        What are the main phases of mitosis and what occurs during each phase?
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-process-of-independent-assortment-and-its-genetic-significance
+    url: /learn/education-studies/questions/what-are-the-main-phases-of-mitosis-and-what-occurs-during-each-phase
 ---

 &nbsp;